dan2221/GMS_-_SorR_Mod_Manager_BatchScript_version/README.md

 <b>GMS - SorR Mod Manager (Batch Script version)</b>

 GMS is a non-profit freeware developed by daniel2221/Dan Chavyn to apply mods created by fans in the game SorR.
-All game titles and characters names are property of their respective creators.
+All game titles and characters names are property of their respective creators.<br>
 GMS uses a program to print color text called CECHO by Thomas Polaert.
 More information can be found here: https://www.codeproject.com/Articles/17033/Add-Colors-to-Batch-Files

 ---------------------------------------------------------------------------------------------